-As its name suggests, silica bricks contain high percentage of silica which improves its refractoriness.
-They contain about 95-97% silica and 1-2% of lime as a binding material.
-These bricks are used to withstand heat upto about 2000°C. They can be used for chimneys, carbonization chambers, and combustion chambers.
+As its name suggests, silica bricks contain a high percentage of silica, which improves its refractoriness.
+They contain about 95–97% silica and 1–2% lime as a binding material.
+These bricks are used to withstand heat up to about 2000°C. They can be used for chimneys, carbonization chambers, and combustion chambers.

 4- Refractory Bricks:

-It is also known as fire bricks because they can withstand upto 1000°C. It is manufactured using a special type of earth.
-Refractory bricks withstand very high temperature without disturbing its shape, size, and strength.
+It is also known as fire bricks because they can withstand up to 1000°C. It is manufactured using a special type of earth.
+Refractory bricks withstand very high temperatures without disturbing their shape, size, and strength.
 Because it has heat withstanding qualities it is used in chimneys and furnaces.

 5- Sand-lime Bricks:

 They are also known as calcium silicate bricks because their main constituents are sand, lime, and fly ash.
-Sand-lime bricks can carry its own weight and thus they are used for ornamental works of building.
+Sand-lime bricks can carry their own weight and thus they are used for ornamental works of the building.

 6- Blue Bricks:

 Blue bricks are made up of clay containing 7-10% of iron oxide.
-These bricks are burnt at 1250°C before delivered to be used.
-Blue bricks are very hard, strong and dense which makes them suitable for heavy construction work such as bridge.
+These bricks are burnt at 1250°C before being delivered to be used.
+Blue bricks are very hard, strong and dense which makes them suitable for heavy construction work such as bridges.

 7- Coloured Bricks: